Abubakarask/railway-management-system/README.md

 ### iii) Add tables in your sql server/workbench
     These are few options to add tables in sql server/workbench:
-     - Option 1: Uncomment Line 21 - 28 from db.sequelize.js to migrate and create tables automatically.
+     - Option 1: Uncomment Line 21 - 28 from db.sequelize.js and start the server to migrate and create tables automatically.
      - Option 2: Paste the SQL query commands from sql_queries.txt file to create tables.
      - Option 3:
         - Install Sequelize CLI: